Jordan-Camilletti/Project-Euler-Problems/README.md

 # Project-Euler-Problems
-These are my code chunks that I used to solve project euler problems
+These are my python code chunks that I used to solve project euler problems